 - A Place of Learning

-The feedback received will help inform development of a business case.
-The business case will include considerations of costs, location, program, timelines and impact on stakeholders.
+The B.C. government used the feedback to inform its business case.
+The business case includes considerations of costs, location, program, timelines and impact on stakeholders.
+The business case is being prepared for consideration by the B.C. government in 2020.